roman-dvorak/AIRDOS04/sw/README.md

 ### Usage

+Connect the AIRDOS04 to the computer using the USB-C to USB-A cable.
+NOTE: The BATDATUNIT01 should be inserted in AIRDOS04 for USB communication.

 #### Shutdown the AIRDOS Device

     airdoscontrol shutdown

 This command would be straightforward with no additional options required.
 The AIRDOS is then powered off immediately after disconnection of the USB cable.
-It could be powered on only by use a button or plugging the USB-C cable back again.
-Please take a look at the [AIRDOS manual](https://docs.dos.ust.cz/airdos/AIRDOS04) for details.
+It could be powered on only by a button or plugging the USB-C cable back.
+Please look in the [AIRDOS manual](https://docs.dos.ust.cz/airdos/AIRDOS04) for details.

 #### Set internal RTC (Real-Time Clock)